rjonnal/ciao3/README.md

 	numpy
 	scipy
 	psutil
+	cython
     ```

+### Compiling the centroiding algorithm

+As of now, the only real-time algorithm that is substantially slower in pure Python than compiled C is the background-estimation and center-of-mass calculation.
+Thus this step has been implemented in compiled C via [Cython](https://cython.readthedocs.io/en/latest/).
+In a perfect world, installation of a C compiler such as gcc or Visual C++ compiler combined with installation of cython via conda (as described above) will just make Cython work correctly.

+To compile the

 These prerequisites assume you are using the default hardware (Alpao mirror and a SHWS based on a Basler Ace USB3 camera).